 - Business Ethics: Courses explore major decision-making bases and examples of ethical issues in business environments.
 Some schools also offer a specialized course in computer ethics.

-Potential careers for individuals with a bachelor's degree in computer information systems
+What Could I do with a bachelor’s degree in computer information systems

 A bachelor’s degree program offers the chance to learn skills that could be pertinent and applicable to several careers.
 According to the U.S. Bureau of Labor Statistics (BLS), some positions call for work experience in a related field.
 Possible career paths toward which one can apply a computer information systems degree are reviewed below: